windx0303/CODA-19/README.md

 ## How to Cite?
 ```
 @article{huang2020coda,
-  title={CODA-19: Reliably Annotating Research Aspects on 10,000+ CORD-19 Abstracts Using a Non-Expert Crowd},
+  title={CODA-19: Using a Non-Expert Crowd to Annotate Research Aspects on 10,000+ Abstracts in the COVID-19 Open Research Dataset},
   author={Huang, Ting-Hao K. and Huang, Chieh-Yang and Ding, Chien-Kuang C. and Hsu, Yen-Chia and Giles, C Lee},
   journal={arXiv preprint arXiv:2005.02367},
   year={2020}